mcneel/developer.rhino3d.com/content/en/guides/compute/compute-linux-getting-started/index.md

 ## Solve a Grasshopper definition on Rhino.Compute

 This section requires the Host computer to have Rhino 8 or Rhino WIP with Hops installed for Grasshopper.
-Grasshopper should have the IP of the VM or container, as well as the API Key, which is the same as the `RHINO_TOKEN` set in the [Setup](#setup).
+Grasshopper should have the IP of the VM or container, as well as the API Key, which is the same as the `RHINO_COMPUTE_KEY` set in the [Setup](#setup).
 It also helps to have a definition ready to pass to Hops.

 1. Open Rhino 8 or WIP, open GH, and navigate to the Grasshopper Solver Settings.
 1. In the text field under "Hops - Compute server URLs", enter in the IP and port of your Linux system
-1. In the text field next to "API Key" enter in your Core-Hour Billing token aka the `RHINO_TOKEN`.
+1. In the text field next to "API Key" enter in your Core-Hour Billing token aka the `RHINO_COMPUTE_KEY`.
 1. Drag the Hops component onto the canvas and reference a definition.
 If you are following the logs in real-time, you should see your Linux system start to log events related to Rhino.Compute.